Ecotrust/madrona.ecotrust.org/developer/index.md

     <div class="bugs developer">
       <div class="row">
         <div class="span6">
-          <p>Take the latest Madrona release for a test drive with our VirtualBox appliance or get up and running from scratch.
+          <p>Take the latest Madrona release for a test drive with our VirtualBox appliance or get up and running from scratch on Windows, Linux or Mac.
 Let our step-by-step tutorials guide you.</p>
         </div>
       </div>
       <div class="row">